Adele's "21" becomes top UK album of 21st century

 LOS ANGELES Sony unveiled a new "Spider-man" game for its Playstation video console at the Electronic Entertainment Expo (E3) in Los Angeles on Monday.

-LONDON Singer Adele notched a new record Monday, when the Official Charts Company (OCC) confirmed that her second album "21" had become the biggest seller in Britain this century.
+LONDON Singer Adele notched a new record on Monday, when the Official Charts Company OCC.L confirmed that her second album "21" had become the biggest seller in Britain this century.

 The record, which looks set to be the world's most successful album of 2011, has passed sales of 3.4 million copies, eclipsing the late Amy Winehouse's 2006 LP "Back To Black" which has sold 3.3 million.